regehr/guided-tree-search/README.md

 - work out how to take feedback about good/bad paths into account

-- lots more TODOs in the code
+- there are lots more TODOs in the code